RightToAskOrg/righttoask-docs/index.md

-: Each MP's contribution and responses will be public, both the number of questions they have raised in parliament (as suggested by the platform) and the number they have answered.
+: Each MP's contribution and responses will be public, both the questions they have raised in parliament (as suggested by the platform) and the ones they have answered.
 The idea is to incentivise participation by rewarding active participants with a public show of how well they are doing their job of responding to the wishes of the electorate.